 Kent has been an Apiary Inspector in the northwestern region of Pennsylvania for a number of years and has kept bees for about 20 years.
 He enjoys being able to help beekeepers, especially new ones, as they try to navigate the maze of information out there.
 He feels this job has also given him the opportunity to meet a lot of really nice people.

-Bonnie has been keeping bees for 16 years and served as an Apiary Inspector since 1999.
+Bonnie has been keeping bees for approximately 18 years and served as an Apiary Inspector since 1999.
 She especially enjoys meeting with and talking to beekeepers about honey bees and working with them to keep their bees healthy.
 Bonnie’s spare time is spent with family and enjoying nature.

 Jim is a familiar face in the Bedford County area.
-He has been an Apiary Inspector for the past few years and has been keeping bees for 30+ years.
-Jim states the best part of being an Apiary Inspector is seeing different beekeeping operations and meeting the beekeepers.
+He has been an Apiary Inspector for the past few years and has been keeping bees for approximately 40 years.
+Jim states the best part of being an Apiary Inspector is helping beekeepers keep healthy bees.

-Nate is returning for his second year as an Apiary Inspector.
+Nate is returning for his third year as an Apiary Inspector.
 He has become a beekeeper and is enjoying working his own colonies.
-Nate is also enjoying his Apiary Inspector job, meeting with beekeepers, talking bees, and happy to be doing his part to keep Pennsylvania’s honey bees healthy and happy.
+Nate is also enjoying his Apiary Inspector job, meeting with beginner and experienced beekeepers, talking bees, and is happy to be doing his part to keep Pennsylvania’s honey bees healthy and happy.
 He especially enjoys helping to educate people about honey bees.

 Karen Roccasecca was recently appointed as the Pennsylvania State Apiarist.
 Many of you already know Karen as an apiary inspector, a position she’s held at the Pennsylvania Department of Agriculture since 2006.
 She’s also been instrumental in the study of Colony Collapse Disorder.